twister-php/sql/README.md

 ### Constructor

-The constructor also accepts your initial string value:
+The constructor also accepts ANY string value (can be anything, can be a fragment, or even non-SQL code):

 ```php
 $sql = SQL('SELECT * FROM users');